Tag Archives: International Drama

 Grade: B+

-Gett: The Trial of Vivian Amsalem is the third in a trilogy of films focusing on the title character of Vivian Amsalem and her unhappy marriage to her husband, Elisha.
+Gett: The Trial of Vivian Amsalem (2014) is the third in a trilogy of films focusing on the title character Vivian Amsalem and her unhappy marriage to her husband, Elisha.

 I was unaware the film was a trilogy until after I finished watching and began conducting some research as I prepared to review it.
-It is not a necessity to view the first two films (To Take A Wife and Shiva) to enjoy this film as I suspect they are each chapter as opposed to continuations.
+It is not required to view the first two films (To Take A Wife and Shiva) to enjoy this film as I suspect they are each a chapter not continuations.

 This is the conflict of the film.

 Vivian faces an enormous ordeal.
-She does not love her husband, yet she is unable to end her loveless marriage.
+She does not love her husband yet cannot end her loveless marriage.
 The film is fraught with a clear conflict and one’s interpretation of right and wrong.

 I sensed a Pedro Almodovar (a famous Spanish director) influence in the quirky, sly writing, and his themes of political freedom.

-Character after character is called into the courtroom to testify as witness to Vivian and Elisha’s happy marriage- each attorney looking for evidence to cement their client’s point of view.
+Character after character is called into the courtroom to testify as witnesses to Vivian and Elisha’s happy marriage- each attorney looking for evidence to cement their client’s point of view.

-To be critical, the film does drag at times, but I wonder if this is the director’s intent.
-The tone of the film is a suffocating one- Vivian and her attorney languish in the same courtroom for five long years as delay after delay occurs.
+To be critical, the film drags slightly, but I wonder if this is the director’s intent.
+The tone is a suffocating one- Vivian and her attorney languish in the same courtroom for five long years as delay after delay occurs.

-From an acting perspective, Ronit Elkabetz is fantastic, and I am saddened she did not receive an Oscar nomination, but I do recall some buzz about this fantastic actress being expressed at the time the film was released.
+From an acting perspective, Ronit Elkabetz is fantastic, I am saddened she did not receive an Oscar nomination, but some buzz about this actress was expressed when the film was released.
 Her scene of pure rage towards the end of the film is brilliant.
 All the years of bottled-up emotions come flowing out in one great performance.

 The Girls-1968